effaamponsah/Precision-Farming/docs/run.md

 ---
 id: run
-title: Running our web app
+title: Running our devices
-sidebar_label: Run App
+sidebar_label: Run Devices
 ---
-By the end of this page, you would be able to run the python applicatio
+> Due to threading issues, the piece of code that runs the devices needs to be started.
+Feel free to send a pull request when you find a fix.

+Now that you have been able to run the web application, it will continuesly listen for changes from the sensors.
+That means we need to start the device software.

+To start the device, naviate into `combinedCode` directory and type `python3 combined.py`.

+## THATS IS !!